amirhm/DockerNotes/remote_deamon_connection.md

 ````

 in both cases these endpoint configs could be added to docker contexts:
+[all these are true for the kubernetes as well]
 ````
 docker context create --docker "host=tcp://..." [conext_name]
 or